Introduction:

 they might be in treating a particular symptom.
 Essentially, every time someone

-comes up with a new therapeutic idea, it must be investigated with sound
+comes up with a new psychotherapeutic idea, it must be investigated with

 psychology.